 unsubstantiated, erroneous, methodologies, not applied in accordance with a contract & excessive sums claimed.
 Just how quickly can the charge for an aspect increase if unchecked … take the emergency attendance operatives £125 …. £1500 …. £2700 … all in the space of 18 months – click here.

-obstruction, frustration and contradiction – ‘commercial sensitivity’ is cited “The default position appears to be to withhold information rather than freely making it available for public scrutiny.
+obstruction, frustration and contradiction – ‘commercial sensitivity’ is cited.
+It has been said about Highways England: “The default position appears to be to withhold information rather than freely making it available for public scrutiny.
 It may be an appropriate time for Highways England to revisit the Nolan principles of Openness and Accountability” – source 04/02/2016 W. Mids Police & Crime Commissioner 11-SPCB-07-June-16-M6-Inquiry

 debris / litter, distracted driving, tyres, animals